yurivictor/vox-holidays/README.md

 # Vox Holidays

-A simple node module that checks if we are working today.
-Checks if it's a weekend or a Vox holiday.
+A simple node module that checks if it's a weekend or a Vox holiday.
+Useful for bots that you don't want posting messages on days we're off.

 _Yes this will need to be updated yearly._